aztek/scala-workflow/Readme.md

 - `bind` is used to desugar expressions with arbitrary many arbitrary dependent lifted values.

-You can define workflow instances simply by mixing abovementioned traits, or using one of predefined shortcuts, representing commonly used algebraic structures.
+You can define workflow instances simply by mixing above-mentioned traits, or using one of predefined shortcuts, representing commonly used algebraic structures.